vnk8071/machine-learning-learning-path/docs/profile.md

 A Biomedical Engineering student with a passion for Computer Vision in the medical field.
 All the time, I just researched the knowledge related to that field by self-study, so I didn't get a thorough instruction.
 However, I know how to find a solution, and I will solve it anyway.

 Current workplace:
-- Graduated Student of Biomedical Engineering in International University - Vietnam National University HCMC.
+- Graduated Biomedical Engineering in International University - Vietnam National University HCMC.
 - AI Engineer full-time at FPT Software (AI Valley).
 - Machine Learning Engineer part-time at A2DS Inc.

-Professional summary
+Professional summary:

 - Understanding of Machine Learning and Deep Learning.
 - Domain Expertise in the field of Computer Vision in Medical Industry.